 - Providing facilities for operational delivery.

-- Work with partner agencies such as MARAC and the Domestic Abuse Silver Group
+- Work with partner agencies such as MARAC and the MDAP (management of domestic abuse perpetrators) Group

 - Performance and evaluation of the scheme.